The Fundamental Theorem of Algebra made effective: an elementary real-algebraic proof via Sturm chains: Sturm's theorem for real polynomials

-This definition is effective in the sense that the Sturm index $\smash{\Sturm_a^b\bigl( \frac{R}{S} \bigr)}$ can immediately be calculated.
+This definition is effective in the sense that $\smash{\Sturm_a^b\bigl( \frac{R}{S} \bigr)}$ can immediately be calculated.
 Definition \ref{def:CauchyIndex} of the Cauchy index $\smash{\Ind_a^b\bigl(\frac{R}{S}\bigr)}$, however, assumes knowledge of all roots of $S$ in $[a,b]$.
-This difficulty is overcome by Sturm's celebrated theorem, equating the Cauchy index with the Sturm index:
+This difficulty is overcome by Sturm's celebrated theorem, generalized by Cauchy, equating the Cauchy index with the Sturm index over a real closed field.